ayushpadaliya/facerecognition/README.md

 # facerecognition
-it is basic face recognition project which is uaed at many places but here we use it with banking system.
+it is basic face recognition project which is used at many places but here we use it with banking system.